 A Sermon on Ephesians 4:4-6Read more

-Revival.
-Many Christians today are praying for it.
-What is it, and what is the role of the Holy Spirit in it?
+Many Christians today are praying for revival.
+What is it and what is the role of the Holy Spirit in it?
 Is revival something that is predictable?
-In this sermon from Ephesians 4:4–6, Dr. Martyn Lloyd-Jones tackles these questions and more.
-“The one supreme need of the church,” The Doctor says, “is revival.”
+In this sermon from Ephesians 4:4–6 titled “Revival,” Dr. Martyn Lloyd-Jones tackles these questions and more.
+“The one supreme need of the church,” Dr. Lloyd-Jones says, “is revival.”
 It is its only hope.
-What is revival?
-He defines it as the repetition to some degree of what happened at Pentecost, where the Holy Spirit fell on a number of people at the same time.
-According to Lloyd-Jones, revival serves two purposes: It raises the church to a new level of experience, and it brings those outside the church to repentance.
-Many Christians are wary of deep emotions in their Christian walk, and thus are afraid in a sense of revival coming.
+He defines revival as the repetition (to some degree) of what happened at Pentecost, where the Holy Spirit fell on a number of people at the same time.
+According to Dr. Lloyd-Jones, revival serves two purposes: it raises the church to a new level of experience and it brings those outside the church to repentance.
+Many Christians are wary of deep emotions in their Christian walk, and thus are somewhat afraid of revival.
 But is this biblical?
-In addition to walking through biblical support for revival, The Doctor reminds us that “the history of the church is a history of
+In addition to walking through biblical support for revival, Dr. Lloyd-Jones reminds that “the history of the church is a history of

 revivals.”
 What does the history of revivals teach?
 Ultimately, it shows that they are a work of God, not of humanity, and that it is the responsibility of Christians to pray earnestly for them.
 Listen as Dr. Lloyd-Jones answers common questions related to revival and its place in the life of the church.

 4There is one body and one Spirit, just as you also were called in one hope of your calling; 5one Lord, one faith, one baptism, 6one God and Father of all who is over all and through all and in all.

 4There is one body, and one Spirit, even as ye are called in one hope of your calling; 5One Lord, one faith, one baptism, 6One God and Father of all, who is above all, and through all, and in you all.